IsabelC434/dns-configuration-name-resolution-analysis/README.md

-# dns-configuration-name-resolution-analysis
-DNS configuration and name resolution analysis in a Windows Server environment.
+# 📁 DNS Configuration & Name Resolution Analysis in a Windows Server Environment
-# Project Title Here

 ---

 ## Project Summary
+#### This project demonstrates hands on configuration and analysis of Domain Name System (DNS) services within a Windows Server environment.
+#### Key tasks included creating and managing DNS records, analyzing name resolution behavior between client and server systems, and understanding how local DNS servers interact with external DNS infrastructure.

 ---